-If nothing else, basement waterproofing will give you peace of mind that comes with a sense of safety and security in knowing that if anything should happen again, your basement will be protected by waterproofing.
+If nothing else, basement waterproofing will give you peace of mind that comes with a sense of safety and security.
+If anything should happen again, your basement will be protected by waterproofing.

-I hope you found this blog post on Waterproofing Basement Walls From Inside helpful, and it answered any questions that might have come up when trying to waterproof basement walls from inside.
+I hope you found this blog post on Waterproofing Basement Walls From Inside helpful.
+It answered any questions that might have come up when trying to waterproof basement walls from inside.